Anti-Romani sentiment: Porajmos

-Nazi racial ideology put Romani, Jews, Blacks and some Slavs at the bottom of the racial scale.
-The German Nuremberg Laws of 1935 stripped Jews of citizenship, confiscated property and criminalized sexual relationships and marriage with Aryans.
+Nazi racial ideology put Romani, Jews, Blacks, and some Slavs at the bottom of the racial scale.
+The German Nuremberg Laws of 1935 stripped Jews of citizenship, confiscated property, and criminalized sexual relationships and marriage with Aryans.
 These laws were extended to Romani as Nazi policy towards Roma and Sinti was complicated by pseudo-historic racialist theories, which could be contradictory, namely that the Romani were of Egyptian ancestry.
-While they considered Romani grossly inferior, they believed the Roma people had some distant "Aryan" roots that had been corrupted.
+While they considered Romani grossly inferior, they believed the Roma people had some distant "Aryan" roots that had been corrupted by admixture with Semitic and Black blood.
 The Romani are actually a distinctly European people of considerable Northwestern Indian descent, or what is literally considered to be Aryan.
-Similarly to European Jews, specifically the Ashkenazi, the Romani people quickly acquired European genes via enslavement and intermarriage upon their arrival in Europe 1,000 years ago.
+Similar to European Jews, specifically the Ashkenazi, the Romani people quickly acquired European genes via enslavement and intermarriage upon their arrival in Europe 1,000 years ago.
 Nazis considered Roma to be "asocial" and “habitual criminals”.
 Police arrested Romani beggars, vagrants, homeless and alcoholics and sent them to concentration camps.

 In the Protectorate of Bohemia and Moravia, the Nazi genocide of the Romani was so thorough that it exterminated the majority of Bohemian Romani speakers, eventually leading to the language's extinction in 1970 with the death of its last known speaker, Hana Šebková.
-In Denmark, Greece and a small number of other countries, resistance by the native population thwarted planned Nazi deportations and extermination of the Romani.
+In Denmark, Greece, and a small number of other countries, resistance by the native population thwarted planned Nazi deportations and extermination of the Romani.
 In most conquered countries (e.g., the Baltic states), local cooperation with the Nazis expedited the murder of almost all local Romani.
-In Croatia, the Croatian collaborators of the Ustaše were so vicious only a minor remnant of Croatian Romani (and Jews) survived the killings.
+In Croatia, the Croatian collaborators of the Ustaše were so vicious that only a minor remnant of Croatian Romani survived the killings.